Hrushika24/Hrushika24/README.md

 * **LinkedIn:** [https://www.linkedin.com/in/hrushika-p](https://www.linkedin.com/in/hrushika-p)
 * **GitHub:** [https://github.com/Hrushika24](https://github.com/Hrushika24)

-I'm always excited to connect with fellow tech enthusiasts and explore new opportunities in the cloud, DevOps spaces.
+I'm always excited to connect with fellow tech enthusiasts and explore new opportunities in the Cloud and DevOps space.
 Feel free to reach out!